 Heading Back to Atlanta

 In the morning, I said goodbye to my sleepy roommate, ate breakfast and headed to the airport.
 As I flew back to Atlanta, I reflected on my vacation.
 It was an eye-opening experience for me because I learned so much historical information about Washington, DC.
 I also reflected on traveling with a tour group and found it a pleasant experience.
 I got to meet new people and make some friends.
 So, as we move into the summer and vacationing, how do you travel?
 Have you ever tried a tour group?
 Or do you travel alone, with friends or family?
-Share your comments below and let’s get ready to go on vacation.
+Whichever is the case, let’s get ready to go on vacation.